fluree/ledger-docker-compose-example/README.md

 ## Docker container image build for Fluree Community Edition

 This project provides an example of how to serve a stand-alone Fluree instance in a Docker container.

-### Notable Mentions
-- This Docker set-up corresponds to the *default* configuration of a stand-alone Fluree instance:
-    - Uses the default private key file generated when Fluree starts up.
-    - Uses the default authorization schema created by Fluree.
-    - Exposes HTTP port (8080) to the container host machine.
-This is the default port for the Fluree Admin UI in v0.11.x and previous.
-    - Exposes HTTP port (9790) to the container network, but not to the host machine.
-This is the default port for the Fluree consensus network.
-- Any customizations to the Fluree network configuration may require updates to Dockerfile and rebuilding the Docker container image.
-    - A sample properties file is included in the Fluree archive (named: fluree_sample.properties).
-    - The sample properties identify the default network configuration for a stand-alone Fluree instance.

 **Note**: *This project does not include a distribution of Fluree.
 You can download the latest distribution of Fluree Community Edition from https://flur.ee*